Some processors may speculatively execute the instructions immediately

 instructions leaking secrets through side channels, this pass places a

-speculation barrier immediately after every indirect control flow where
+speculation barrier immediately after every RET and BR instruction.

-path, and therefore performance overhead of this is expected to be low.
+path, performance overhead of this is expected to be low.

 On targets that implement that Armv8.0-SB Speculation Barrier extension,